QuentinRa/blog.quentinra.dev/proj/project-management/tools/gantt.md

 ## My steps

-But still here are some steps when you are in GanTTProject
+But still, here are some steps when you are in GanTTProject

 1. list all steps
 2. sort and indent child tasks